PhilipDeFraties/PhilipDeFraties/README.md

 ### Hi there, I'm Phil 👋

 * Professional software developer
-* Full-stack dev at Silversheet Solutions (React/Rails)
+* Full-stack dev at Agile Six Applications Inc (Rails/JS)
 * Turing School of Software and Design graduate
 * Lover of animals and the outdoors
 * Aspiring Bake-Off contestant